Permafrost/Tundra/SERVICES.md

   pattern is not known.
 A parse is attempted for each pattern until the first successful parse, or until all patterns have been tried in which case an unparseable decimal exception will be thrown.
-* `$class` is an optional Java class name that determines the type of object returned, a choice of either `java.math.BigDecimal`, `java.math.BigInteger`, `java.lang.Double`, `java.lang.Float`, `java.lang.Integer`, or `java.lang.Long`.
+* $class is an optional Java class name that determines the type of object returned, a choice of either java.math.BigDecimal, `java.math.BigInteger`, `java.lang.Double`, `java.lang.Float`, `java.lang.Long`, `java.lang.Integer`, `java.lang.Short`, or `java.lang.Byte`.
   Defaults to `java.math.BigDecimal`, if not specified.

 #### Outputs: